peerix - v0.1.0

 });

-// open a data channel with a specific id
+// open a data channel with a specific label

 // send a message to each connected peer via a specific data channel